zuck30/aurafy/CONTRIBUTING.md

 - Join the conversation on GitHub Discussions (if available).

 ## 🙏 Acknowledgments
-Thank you for contributing to **Aura-fy**!
+Thank you for contributing to **aurafy**!
 Your efforts help make this project more fun and engaging for everyone.
 Let's keep the musical vibes flowing!